Windward vs. Leeward: A Quick Guide for Sailors

 Sailboats experience constant wind shifts across, not from behind or ahead.
 Therefore, these terms will most likely come up often.

-What Is Sail Shape?
+What is Sail Shape?

 Sailing science begins with the sail’s rounded, triangular shape.
 The sail’s frontmost edge links with the mast, while the bottom edge travels horizontally along the boom.
-A very slight curve has been applied to the sail, which allows it to billow ever so little.
+A very slight curve has been applied to the sail, which allows it to billow ever so slightly.